What Is Linalool? Benefits, Sources, Side Effects, How to Use It - Dr. Axe

 Linalool - Dr. Axe

-Linalool is a compound found in some natural remedies, including certain essential oils.
+This compound is found in some natural remedies, including certain essential oils.
 Because it has sedative effects when inhaled, it’s been utilized in traditional medicine practices for many centuries, mostly to treat issues related to stress.

-In fact, linalool is considered to be one of the oldest known sedatives, or sleep aids, in the world.
+In fact, linalool is considered to be one of the oldest known sedatives (and natural sleep aids) in the world.
+Modern research has begun to uncover the mechanisms behind its benefits, shedding light on its potential applications in aromatherapy, medicine and beyond.

 What is linalool used for today?
 Its floral aroma is believed to promote relaxation and have calming effects on the body and mind.